ReinBentdal/styled_widget/README.md

 <br />

-Thanks to the introduction of [extension methods](https://dart.dev/guides/language/extension-methods) in Dart 2.7.0, `styled_widget` makes it possible to build widget tree\`s more readable and efficient.
-It is therefore much easier to focus on the actual design of your app.
+Thanks to the introduction of [extension methods](https://dart.dev/guides/language/extension-methods) in Dart 2.7.0, `styled_widget` makes it possible to build widget tree\`s more readable and efficient.<br/>
+`styled_widget` is build as a tool to enhance your Flutter development experience and to seamlessly integrate with your codebase.
 ```dart
 Text('hello world', style: _textStyle)
   .padding(all: 20)